BlackHat0001/DeskBookingSystem/README.md

 # Information
 - Written in Java using Java Servlet Pages (JSP)
 - Allows for multiple offices and booking managment between offices
-- Can integrate with MySQL servers
+- Can integrate with MySQL databases

 # Features
 - Admin Panel for each office